andyadejoh/SQL-QUERIES/README.md

-# sql_files
+# SQL QUERIES
-A collection of some of my most recent SQL Queries
+A collection of some of my most recent SQL Queries potraying my extensive knowledge of SQL.

+RDBMS used to write query:
+* MySQL